jimbojetset/BBC_MODEL_B/README.md

 Host arrow keys map to the BBC cursor keys, `F1` to `F10` map to BBC function keys, and `Insert` or `§` maps to BBC `COPY`.

-The keyboard mapper is in `Input > Keyboard Mapper`.
+Open `Keyboard Mapper` from the menu bar.
 Click a BBC key, press the host key you want, then save the map if you want to keep it.
 If `Assets/DefaultInputProfile.json` exists, it is loaded at startup.

 ## Discs, Tapes, And Drives